 Imagine running a business where you’ve invested heavily in digital marketing—SEO, social media, and email campaigns—only to see little or no return on investment.
 You’re not alone.
 Research shows that 60% of companies fail to execute effective digital marketing strategies due to a lack of a structured framework.
+Hence creating effective digital marketing strategy frameworks plays an important to role for your business.

 But what exactly are digital marketing strategy frameworks, and how do they help businesses thrive in the digital landscape?
 Let’s dive into the details and discover the frameworks that can guide your marketing efforts.